cgradwohl/LineCount/README.md

 <!--  NOTES:

       1. Currently we are using bluebird to turn every object on the fs module into a promise.

           - Instead we should just turn fs.stat() and fs.readdir() into promises without using bluebird!

-      2. This design should be documented and added to the repo as
+      2. The design should be documented and added to the repo as.

       3. Compose Promises to write better code.

-      4. Refactor and style code.

 -->